-The call for applications for the international dual PhD degree programme in 2021-2022 is officially open.
-Submit your applications before November 19th 2021.
+The call for applications for the international dual PhD degree programme in 2022-2023 is now open.
+Submit your applications before November 19th 2022.

 An international dual PhD degree is a programme that enables a PhD student to carry out his/her research work under the joint supervision of several thesis directors.
-The programme encourages international attractiveness, doctoral mobility, cooperation and fosters the internationalisation of academic courses at Université de Paris.
+The programme encourages international attractiveness, doctoral mobility, cooperation and fosters the internationalisation of academic courses at Université Paris Cité.

 The programme provides several benefits such as :

 - the opportunity to be awarded a PhD degree from a French university and one or several foreign institutions according to the standard duration of a thesis

 - the expertise of 2 PhD directors within 2 different research teams

 - a single defense

 - the acquisition of at least 2 degrees with worldwide recognition